rpoleski/MulensModel/developers_board.md

 # Current tasks:
+1. Model.magnification - docstrings
 1. get\_lc/get\_flux functions (also errorbars somehow)
 2. test binary-source models in example 16 - use get\_flux
 3. update VBBL
+4. make directory with reference plots from examples
+5. XXX in example 16
+6. MulensData - docstring for kwargs
-4. chi2 gradient for rho or t_star
+7. chi2 gradient for rho or t_star

 # Next big tasks - think about the order:
 1. xallarap